Israel: People, Religion, and State

 Roughly 6 million of Israel's citizens—a little more than 75%—are Jewish.
 Some trace their family roots back many generations on local soil; others are first- to fourth-generation olim (immigrants) from dozens of different countries.
 The first modern pioneers arrived from Russia in 1882, purchased land, and set about developing it with romantic zeal.
 A couple of decades later, inspired by the socialist ideas then current in Eastern Europe, a much larger wave founded the first kibbutzim—collective villages or communes.
 In time, these fiercely idealistic farmers became something of a moral elite, having little financial power but providing a greatly disproportionate percentage of the country's political leadership, military officer cadre, and intelligentsia.

 In the late 1980s and early ’90s, a wave of about three-quarters of a million Jews moved to Israel from the former Soviet Union.
 The Russian influence is felt everywhere in Israel today, not least in the fields of technology and classical music.
 In the early 1980s, a smaller group of Jews from the long-isolated Ethiopian community trekked across Sudan, on their odyssey to the dreamed-of “Jerusalem.”
 Many perished en route.
 Another 14,500 were airlifted into Israel over one weekend in 1991.
-Their challenge––and that of Israeli society––has been their integration into a modern technological society.
+Their challenge—and that of Israeli society—has been their integration into a modern technological society.
 Since 2013, Jews from France have moved to Israel in significant numbers: more than 7,500 arrived in 2015.

 However, social and economic gaps between the Arab and Jewish sectors do exist, and Arab complaints of government neglect and unequal allocation of resources have sometimes spilled into angry street demonstrations and other antiestablishment activity.
 The Muslims in Israel are mainstream Sunnis and regarded as both politically and religiously moderate by the standards of the region.
 Nevertheless, in recent years there has been some radicalization of the community's youth, who identify politically with the Palestinian liberation movement and/or religiously with the Islamic revival that has swept the Middle East.